-Environmental Toxins and Detoxification
+Environmental Chemicals and Detoxification

 All substances are poisons; there is none which is not a poison.
 The right dose differentiates a poison from a remedy.
 Paracelsus, 16th Century.

-Before we begin discussing how to get rid of environmental toxins, we should discuss a few key terms and a general understanding about toxins.
+Before we begin discussing how to get rid of environmental chemicals, we should discuss a few key terms and a general understanding about toxins.
 The “detox” word is thrown around very loosely in today’s media, and I want to be more specific about exactly what we are trying to eliminate from our bodies.
 This article is not intended to inform you about a “detox diet” or “bowel cleanse.”
 This article will teach you:

 - What are toxins?